 Your data is in your domain objects; the logic is in the rules.
 This is fundamentally breaking the OO coupling of data and logic, which can be an advantage or a disadvantage depending on your point of view.
 The upshot is that the logic can be much easier to maintain when there are changes in the future, as the logic is all laid out in rules.
 This can be especially true if the logic is cross-domain or multi-domain logic.
-Instead of the logic being spread across many domain objects or controllers, it can all be organized in one or more very distinct rules files co-located across IT infrastructure.
-With IoT devices by default, they are separated in a Hyper Computing environment.
-This given by architecture design creates the separation of logic and data.
+Instead of the logic being spread across many domain objects or controllers, it can all be organized in one or more discrete rules files.